Health in Uganda: Sexual health

-This has a huge burden on the country through lost income that directly affects the GDP where as much as 5.6% or US$899 million is lost annually.
+Sexual health in Uganda is affected by the prevalence of HIV, sexually transmitted infections (STI), poor health-seeking behaviours regarding STIs, violence, and female genital mutilation that affect female sexuality in isolated communities in the north-eastern part of the country.
+As of 2015, Uganda's national HIV prevalence rate was 7.2 percent among adults aged 15–59 years, representing an increase from 6.7 percent in 2005.
+Prevention now includes voluntary male circumcision, although sexual behaviors among circumcised men need more understanding.
+As of April 2018, there was an estimated 1,350,000 people living with HIV/AIDS in Uganda.

-Despite the worrying numbers, latest research shows that the numbers of children under five suffering from malnutrition are declining.
+Uganda is one of the three countries where randomized controlled trials were conducted to determine whether voluntary male circumcision reduces transmission of HIV from women to men.

 Gender-based violence

 Domestic violence (DV) is a key issue in reproductive health and rights.
 Most of the DV is gender-based.
 Physical violence is the most prevalent type of DV in Uganda, with one quarter of women reporting it.
 More than 60 percent of women who have ever been married have reported experiencing emotional, physical, or sexual violence from a spouse.

 In 2011, about two percent of women reported to have undergone female genital mutilation, a practice that is dying away in the areas where it was more frequently practiced.

 Substance and drug use

 Drug abuse is a significant public health concern in Uganda affecting both the child and adolescent populations.
 A drug commonly used among the youth is cocaine.

 As of 2019, substance use disorders account for 0.34% of total disability-adjusted-life-years (DALYs) and 0.13% deaths in Uganda.
 Alcohol use disorders account for 0.2% of DALYs and 0.11% of total deaths.
 This is relatively low compared to countries in North Africa, Europe, North America and Central Asia regions.
 This may be a result of under reporting of these cases or failure to diagnose these disorders in Uganda.

 Alcohol consumption in Uganda was reported among the top countries in the world and the highest in Africa at 12,2 liters of alcohol per capita per year in 2023.
 In 2016, 10% of Ugandans had an alcohol-related disorder, despite over 50% of adults having never tried alcohol.
 A recent study in Uganda showed an unexpected discovery of alcohol abuse and dependence among 5-8-year-old children.
 In this study, 7.4% children scored positive for alcohol abuse and dependence.
 10 out of 148 children had high Strengths and Difficulties Questionnaire (SDQ) scores (≥ 14).
 These 10 children that had high SDQ scores had mental health comorbidities which included suicide attempts (30%) and separation anxiety disorders (50%).
 Most children reported access to homemade brew, caretaker's knowledge on drinking and difficult household situations that prompted them to take alcohol.
 In 2016, Uganda registered the highest number of deaths from alcohol-related liver disease with a total of 118 deaths per 100,000 from liver disease secondary to excessive alcohol consumption.